waadalkatheri/HelloWorld/README.md

 ## 3- Reverse engineer the code

-change the toast message to "I GOT IT" in the `MainActivity` to "I GOT IT"
+change the toast message  "Hello World!" in the `MainActivity` to "I GOT IT"

  <img src="asset/change_message.png" height=450 width=550/>